 Part of the huge Intrepid group, Urban Adventures offers excellent day tours around Ho Chi Minh City and further afield.
 Tours visit both the major sites and go behind the scenes.
 All guides are locals so the really know their stuff.
 Try their Ho Chi Minh City Discovery Tour OR the Cyclos and Markets (Due to the high number of scams in Saigon involving Cyclo drivers, I would ONLY ever take a cyclo as part of a tour.
 If you want to make a cyclo part of your Saigon experience, please heed this warning and go on this or one or another REPUTABLE company or you may regret it in more ways than one.
 Read this Trip Advisor thread (one of many) if you’re in two minds!)

 These guys will take you into areas that most other companies won’t.
 See the real Saigon on foot, by motorbike or sign up for their special photography tour.
 First time on the back of a motorbike.
 Don’t worry; these guys are experts.
-And they currently offer $5 USD p/person off all their tours for readers of this website.
-Get access to the deal HERE.

 One of the highlights of any visit to Saigon is the food.
 Join up with a food tour and track down the best that Ho Chi Minh City has to offer.
 Visit markets, street food vendors and bolt hole restaurants with local, expert guides.